Sunday, November 29, 2020

 Today is Pentecost...

-...won't you please bring unity like you did that day 2000 years ago, uniting people of different languages and nations together as one beautifully blended family.
+...won't you please bring unity like you did that day 2000 years ago, uniting people of different languages and cultures and nations together as one beautifully blended family.
 Somehow, someway.

 Today is Pentecost...

-...may we have more reverence for your thundering justice on the mountaintop than the mortal, murmuring voices of politicians and pundits.
+...may we have more reverence for your thundering justice on the mountaintop than for the mortal murmuring of politicians and pundits.

 Today is Pentecost...